daman29/tech-blog/README.md

 ![badge for MIT](https://img.shields.io/badge/license-MIT-brightgreen)

 ## Description
 A basic CMS style tech blog.
 Allows users to add posts with title and content.
 Also users can comment on other posts.
 Users have access to a dashboard where they can edit or delete existing post and add a new post.
+Technologies used: Express, node, handlebars, sequelize and MySQL

 ## Table of Contents